Guided Morocco Tours

 The Ancient Roman City of Volubilis

 Transfer to Fez after breakfast.
-Along the way you can visit the ancient city of Volubilis, the furthest outpost of the Roman Empire used as a trading doorway into Africa for 200 years in the 2nd and 3rdC.
-It's beautiful mosaics and carved columns are notable, and an olive press can be seen operating exactly the way it did in Roman times.
+Along the way you can visit the ancient ruins of Volubilis, the furthest outpost of the Roman Empire.
+For 200 years it was the trade route into 2nd and 3rdC Africa.
+Beautiful mosaics and carved columns are notable, and an replicated olive press operates as it did in Roman times.

-Nearby is the town named after Moulay Idriss I who arrived here in 789 with the teachings of Islam, creating a dynasty that changed Morocco forever.
-In addition to founding the town, he also initiated construction of Fez as a unprecedented learning center devoted to the study of Islam and the Koran.
+Nearby is a town named after Moulay Idriss I, who in 789 arrived with the teachings of Islam.
+It created a dynasty that changed Morocco.
+In addition to founding the town, he initiated construction of a university in Fez.
+As a result, the learning center devoted to the study of Islam became famous, drawing seekers of truth from all corners of civilization.

 Day 4